 Suggestions when your Greek customer is not paying:

-- Call your Greek customer and ask why payment has not been effected yet;
+- Call your Greek customer and ask why payment has not yet been made

 - Oral agreements are common in Greece;